 The Takeaway

-Home equity is calculated by subtracting your mortgage payoff balance (found on your lender’s website) from your home’s current value.
-To get an accurate idea of your home’s market value, you’ll need an appraisal by your mortgage lender, which can cost $300-$450.
+Calculating home equity involves subtracting your mortgage payoff balance (found on your lender’s website) from your home’s current value.
+To get the most accurate idea of your home’s market value, you’ll need an appraisal by your mortgage lender, which can cost $300-$450.
 Homeowners typically can’t borrow more than 80%-85% of their home equity.
+Knowing how to calculate equity in your home can be a first step in determining how to use that equity to fund renovations or another important expense.

 SoFi Mortgages